hemanialaparthi/www.proofgrammers.com/PLAN.md

 `theoreticalmachines/wcbc-slides/` directory.
 - [ ] You have access to the images that were created from the slides for this chapter.
-These images may be especially important because of the fact that there are some diagrams that illustrate key concepts like "Diagrammatic view of verification".
+These images may be especially important because of the fact that there are some diagrams that illustrate key concepts like "Formal definition of polyreduction" and "polyreduce Partition to Packing".
+The content in the quotation marks is the name of the slide that contains these images.
 You can include these images into the slides you make by finding them in the `img/` directory that is in the `theoreticalmachines/wcbc-slides/`.
 You have my permission to access this directory and to them copy images into the directory for the slides that you are creating to complete these tasks.
 - [ ] You have access to the source code connected to this book in the directory `theoreticalmachines/wcbc-code/`.
 You may use this source code inside of a slide as long as you incorporate it into a `{pyodide}` fenced code block.